 The University has worked closely with relevant local and national agencies spanning government, public health and emergency services to ensure its risk assessments and contingency measures are robust; with clear and concise plans linking to a joint Local Outbreak Management Plan with Plymouth City Council should any cases arise in the City including working closely to support the track and trace system both nationally and locally.

-Please see the University’s community update for further detail: www.plymouth.ac.uk/about-us/covid-19/community-update
+Please see the University’s Coronavirus (Covid-19) update for further details: www.plymouth.ac.uk/about-us/covid-19.

 Since the pandemic began, the University’s staff and students have also been using their time and expertise to support the national effort against Coronavirus.
 You can read more about these efforts at the above link.